osrf/icra2023_ros2_gz_tutorial/README.md

 While ROS 2 has seen wide industry adoption, including mission-critical space applications and autonomous vehicles, academic users have been uncertain.
 In this tutorial, we hope to address the uncertainty by exposing attendees to new features in ROS 2 and the new Gazebo (formerly Ignition) through hands-on exercises using examples developed for real-world applications.

+Audience:
+- [ROS](https://www.ros.org/) 1 users wondering whether to to migrate to ROS 2 users new to ROS
+- ROS 2 users
+- Gazebo-classic users wondering whether to migrate to new Gazebo
+- Users wondering whether the new Gazebo is right for them
+- Users of other simulators looking to learn about the new Gazebo and existing infrastructure we worked on with Nvidia, DeepMind, and Toyota Research Institute in the past few years to handle format conversions between SDF and formats used by OmniVerse, MuJoCo, and Drake.

 ## Tentative schedule